Sorry, this program is not available for local students.

 - rich online study environments

-- real-world projects.
+- real-world projects

-Previous field placements have included:
+Previous field placements have taken place in:

 - Department of Justice